emberjs/data/packages/json-api-graph-spec/src/profile/complex-relationships.md

 ### Member Names

 - **Uniqueness**:
-  - Clients and APIs should consider the non-star and `*` variants of members as being identical, and thus no payload should ever contain both.
+  - Clients and APIs MUST consider the non-star and `*` variants of members as being identical, and thus no payload should ever contain both.
-  - Clients and APIs should consider the `rel:` and non-`rel:` variants of members as being identical, and thus no payload should ever contain both within the same object.
+  - Clients and APIs MUST consider the `rel:` and non-`rel:` variants of members as being identical, and thus no payload should ever contain both within the same object.

-E.g. `*bestFriend` and `bestFriend` refer to the same member and should not both appear in members.
+E.g. `*bestFriend` and `bestFriend` refer to the same member and MUST not both appear in members.

 - **Semantics**:
-  - When the `*` is not present, the value should not be considered a reference even when it otherwise has occurred as such.
+  - When the `*` is not present, the value MUST not be considered a reference even when it otherwise has occurred as such.
-  - When `rel:` is not present, the value should not be considerd a relationship even when it otherwise has occurred as such.
+  - When `rel:` is not present, the value MUST not be considerd a relationship even when it otherwise has occurred as such.

 In other words, even if a client knows additional schema information beyond what is heuristically derivable from the payload, it must interpret that value in the payload respectively as a non-reference and non-relationship.